fhiso/sources-and-citations/rdfa-bindings-20170626.md

 *required* by this standard *should not* be used when compatibility between implementations is desirable.

-{.note} The specification of [RDFa Core] assumes a detailed working knowledge of the RDF graph model.
-A more accessible introduction to RDFa can be found in the [RDFa Primer], but FHISO's use of RDFa attributes here is limited, and this standard is designed to be used without any knowledge of RDFa or RDF.
+{.note} The specification of [RDFa Core] assumes a good working knowledge of the RDF graph model.
+A more accessible introduction to RDFa can be found in the [RDFa Primer], but FHISO's use of RDFa attributes here is limited and this standard is designed to be used without any knowledge of RDFa or RDF.
 An application parsing RDFa attributes according to this specification does not need a full RDFa parser, far less to support the full RDF graph model.